 Ice Cube Trays

 A lot of cocktail photography requires ice.
 Making your own is a fun styling idea to help you get a little more creative with the styling of your drinks.
 Of course, you can use the crushed ice in your fridge.
 But, with the variety of ice cube trays available, you can create a bunch of different shapes and sizes to play with.
 Plus, ice cube trays are much cheaper than buying customized fake ice.
-I had no idea how much custom fake ice could cost, but wow.
-It’s not cheap.

 Double Diffusion

 I like to fire my strobe through a large softbox or a strip box while placing a larger diffusor in front of it.
-This really helps me tone down the reflections so they look soft and natural instead of too bright and overpowering.
+This really helps tone down the reflections so they look soft and natural instead of too bright and overpowering.

 READ MORE ABOUT: FOOD STYLING TOOLS EVERY PHOTOGRAPHER SHOULD HAVE